 The Sydney Metro Heritage Interpretation Plan Section 4.3 outlines the process for the preparation of a site specific Heritage Interpretation Plan.
 Section 5 outlines the site specific scope.
-The requirements for the Waterloo ISD are outlined in Section 5.11 and include the following :
+The requirements for the Waterloo ISD are outlined in Section 5.11 and include the following:

 - Impact

 - Minor/temporary effect on local heritage items.
 Depending on the degree of disturbance (which is presently unknown) there is moderate to high potential for Aboriginal objects that could inform interpretation.

 - Interpretation response

-- Themes that could be explored:
+- o Themes that could be explored:

-- o Development of the City
+- Development of the City

 - o Industry.

-The Heritage Interpretation Plan for the Waterloo ISD will be developed throughout the design process.
-The plan will identify and address an audience for the interpretation and will include research, identification of historic themes and heritage values, identification of potential options for interpretation, preliminary consideration for the location and type of interpretive media and consultation with stakeholders who would need to agree to the strategy to facilitate development of the Heritage Interpretation Plan.
-It is therefore proposed that interpretation be developed in a staged manner.
+The Heritage Interpretation Plan for the Waterloo ISD has been developed throughout the design process.
+The plan identifies and addresses an audience for the interpretation and includes research, identification of historic themes and heritage values, identification of potential options for interpretation, preliminary consideration for the location and type of interpretive media and consultation with stakeholders who would need to agree to the strategy to facilitate development of the Heritage Interpretation Plan.
+The interpretation will be developed in a staged manner.
 This approach is complementary to the design process, which is ongoing, and allows for heritage interpretation to be incorporated in the design in accordance with the Heritage Division and Heritage Council guidelines referred to above.